Happy 40th

 At first, I put the flat pedals on, even though I hate them.
 I really do (that's why you won't see them in the pictures; I just couldn't stand them any longer, pun intended).
 “Why are you using them?” – my buddy asked me on a ride.
 There was one objective reason, but it's kind of irrelevant.
 The main idea was: that's all we had when we were kids.
 Yep, dead simple.
 Back to the roots.
 Back to the pure fun of riding bikes with other boys and girls, joking around, and drinking beer in the parking lot.

-Happy birthday.
+Happy birthday, dude.
 GL;HF.
 And keep fucking going.